coreui/coreui/docs/content/components/chip.md

 {{< /example >}}

-## Chip plugin
+## Chip component JavaScript plugin

-Use the Chip plugin for selection, keyboard navigation, and dismissal.
-You can initialize chips via data attributes or JavaScript.
+Use the Bootstrap Chip component JavaScript plugin for selection, keyboard navigation, and dismissal.
+You can initialize chip components via data attributes or JavaScript.

 ### Data attributes